 Electronic Submission Of Pharmacometrics Data Sets And Reports For Regulatory Submissions — Jeffry Florian, FDA

 This presentation will provide an overview on expectations from the FDA regarding the submission of modeling and simulation analyses to support regulatory decision making.
 Specifically, the talk will focus on format and content of pharmacometrics data sets for regulatory submission, communications prior to and during reviews, and expectations of documentations within pharmacometric reports.

 Member of the Section for Statistical Programmers and Analysts: $0

-Each registration is allowed one web connection.
-Sound is received via audio streaming from your computer’s speakers.
+Each registration is allowed one connection to the webinar.
 Multiple persons are encouraged to view each registered connection (for example, by projecting the webinar in a conference room).

 Registered persons will be sent an email the afternoon of Friday, January 26, with the access information to join the webinar and the link to download and print a copy of the presentation slides.